 Nerves are healthy, but how do you try to keep a calm mind and keep the anxiety from taking over?

 Six tips for getting over your dating anxiety

 Okay, so you have been talking to somebody for a while after meeting online and have finally set up a date.
-You are starting to build up nerves thinking about the date.
+You are starting to build up nerves thinking about the date and planning the visit.
 Here are some recommendations for you to calm down.

 Sounds silly, but nobody should be made to feel like they HAVE to do something.
 Honestly ask yourself if you’re doing this for the right reasons?
 Stepping outside your comfort zone can be very rewarding, but leaping out of it can be needlessly terrifying.
 If you felt a little bit of something nice when you spoke with your date beforehand, that’s a good sign.

 And if you felt something strong, then you may not even get anxious about the date.
 If you’ve been set up by a friend because they think ‘it’s what you need right now,’ but the reality of what you need right now is a DVD box-set and cuddles from your cat, do that instead.

 Obviously.
 But make a deliberate effort to breathe deeply and calmly.
 Preparing in this way activates the body’s stress releasing mechanisms and a calmer you is a good thing.
 Before you arrive, think about deep breaths in, hold them for a second or two, and then extended release of breath.

 You might feel a bit stupid sat on the bus doing this, but I can guarantee you that you won’t be the weirdest looking one on public transport,

 ‘Interview’ style dates over a table are only going to highlight your anxiety .
 You, them, a candle and just your chat to fill the silences.
 Daunting?
 Suggest an activity date.
 Walking, exploring the city, comedy club, or some feature restaurant where there is stuff going on like Teppanyaki.